-- •Use only wheel types that are recommended for your power tool and only for recommended applications.
+Use only wheel types that are recommended for your power tool and only for recommended applications.
 For example: do not grind with the side of a cut-off wheel.
-Abrasive cut-off wheels are intended for peripheral grinding, side forces applied to these wheels may cause them to shatter. - For threaded abrasive cones and plugs use only undamaged wheel mandrels with an unrelieved shoulder flange that are of correct size and length.
-Proper mandrels will reduce the possibility of breakage. - Do not "jam" a cut-off wheel or apply excessive pressure.
+Abrasive cut-off wheels are intended for peripheral grinding, side forces applied to these wheels may cause them to shatter.

+•For threaded abrasive cones and plugs use only undamaged wheel mandrels with an unrelieved shoulder flange that are of correct size and length.
+Proper mandrels will reduce the possibility of breakage.

+•Do not "jam" a cut-off wheel or apply excessive pressure.
 Do not attempt to make an excessive depth of cut.
-Overstressing the wheel increases the loading and susceptibility to twisting or snagging of the wheel in the cut and the possibility of kickback or wheel breakage.
+Overstressing the wheel increases the loading and susceptibility to twisting or snagging of the wheel in the cut and the possibility of kickback or wheel breakage. •Do not position your hand in line with and behind the rotating wheel.
+When the wheel, at the point of operation, is moving away from your hand, the possible kickback may propel the spinning wheel and the power tool directly at you.

-- •Do not position your hand in line with and behind the rotating wheel.
-When the wheel, at the point of operation, is moving away from your hand, the possible kickback may propel the spinning wheel and the power tool directly at you. - •When wheel is pinched, snagged or when interrupting a cut for any reason, switch off the power tool and hold the power tool motionless until the wheel comes to a complete stop.
+•When wheel is binding or when interrupting a cut for any reason, switch off the power tool and hold the power tool motionless until the wheel comes to a complete stop.
 Never attempt to remove the cut-off wheel from the cut while the wheel is in motion otherwise kickback may occur.
-Investigate and take corrective action to eliminate the cause of wheel binding. - •Do not restart the cutting operation in the workpiece.
+Investigate and take corrective action to eliminate the cause of wheel binding rective action to eliminate the cause of wheel binding.

+•Do not restart the cutting operation in the workpiece.
 Let the wheel reach full speed and carefully reenter the cut.
-The wheel may bind, walk up or kickback if the power tool is restarted in the workpiece. - •Support panels or any oversized workpiece to minimize the risk of wheel pinching and kickback.
+The wheel may bind, walk up or kickback if the power tool is restarted in the workpiece.

+•Support panels or any oversized workpiece to minimize the risk of wheel pinching and kickback.
 Large workpieces tend to sag under their own weight.
-Supports must be placed under the workpiece near the line of cut and near the edge of the workpiece on both sides of the wheel. - Use extra caution when making a "pocket cut" into existing walls or other blind areas.
+Supports must be placed under the workpiece near the line of cut and near the edge of the workpiece on both sides of the wheel.

+Use extra caution when making a "pocket cut" into existing walls or other blind areas.
 The protruding wheel may cut gas or water pipes, electrical wiring or objects that can cause kickback.

-Safety Warnings Specific for Wire Brushing Operations:

-- •Be aware that wire bristles are thrown by the brush even during ordinary operation.
+Safety Warnings Specific for Wire Brushing Operations: •Be aware that wire bristles are thrown by the brush even during ordinary operation.
 Do not overstress the wires by applying excessive load to the brush.
-The wire bristles can easily penetrate light clothing and/or skin. - •Allow brushes to run at operating speed for at least one minute before using them.
+The wire bristles can easily penetrate light clothing and/or skin.

+Allow brushes to run at operating speed for at least one minute before using them.
 During this time no one is to stand in front or in line with the brush.
-Loose bristles or wires will be discharged during the run-in time. - Direct the discharge of the spinning wire brush away from you.
-Small particles and tiny wire fragments may be discharged at high velocity during the use of these brushes and may become imbedded in your skin. - Additional Safety Warnings
+Loose bristles or wires will be discharged during the run-in time.

+Direct the discharge of the spinning wire brush away from you.
+Small particles and tiny wire fragments may be discharged at high velocity during the use of these brushes and may become imbedded in your skin.

+Additional Safety Warnings

-•Maintain labels and nameplates.
+Maintain labels and nameplates.
 These carry important information.
 If unreadable or missing, contact a MILWAUKEE service facility for a free replacement.

-- AWARNING Some dust created by power sandother construction activities contains chemicals known to cause cancer, birth defects or other reproductive harm.
-Some examples of these chemicals are: - ·lead from lead-based paint - •crystalline silica from bricks and cement and other masonry products, and - •arsenic and chromium from chemically-treated lumber.
+AWARNING Some dust created by power sanding, lead from lead-based paint crystalline silica from bricks and cement and other masonry products, and arsenic and chromium from chemically-treated lumber.
 Your risk from these exposures varies, depending on how often you do this type of work.
 To reduce your exposure to these chemicals: work in a well ventilated area, and work with approved safety equipment, such as those dust masks that are specially designed to filter out microscopic particles.